The Big Money (film): Release

 In 1958 producer Hugh Stewart was working on a Norman Wisdom movie that involved scenes at Ascot.
 The director, John Paddy Carstairs, remembered there were Ascot sequences in The Big Money and suggested Stewart look at it.
 The producer felt the film could be released with some additional editing and music.

+Stewart said John Davis "told me that if I thought it was funny then we could try it out.
+It shows Belinda Lee has a real flair for comedy."

 This led to a June 1958 release and screenings on Rank's Odeon circuit.
 Producer Joseph Janni took his name off the credits.

 Reception

 Variety said, "all Stewart's labors cannot disguise the fact that Davis was right in the first place.
 Though sparking from an amusing idea, "The Big Money" is funny only in spots.
 It is bogged down by gag situations that are telegraphed, and feeble dialog...
-Though it may prove a modest filler in certain British houses, it Will do nobody's reputation any good if it is entered for U.S. consumption."
+Though it may prove a modest filler in certain British houses, it will do nobody's reputation any good if it is entered for U.S. consumption."

 Carmichael said that Stewart's "confidence was misplaced.
 The Big Money should have remained incarcerated or, better still, destroyed."
 It led to the termination of Rank's contract with Carmichael by mutual agreement.
 The actor wrote in his memoirs "I didn't like factory farming, which was what I assessed the film production at Pinewood to be at the time, and they, no doubt, didn't like my argumentative interference in a side of the production which they probably considered to be none of my affair.
 The fact that all along I had been wrong about The Big Money could also only have rankled."

+Filmink argued "Robert Helpmann is fun as the villain... the movie had a strong idea (an innocent man in a criminal family) but stuffed its execution – like so many Rank movies, it’s badly written, with inadequate stars: Ian Carmichael is annoying and Belinda Lee...seems bored."